WHAT SHOULD A CHILD AGED 5 TO 6 YEARS BE ABLE TO DO?

 Similar to pupils in Year 2, handwriting practice in Year 1 is often 15 minutes a day.
 This is the only time they have to continue to develop their handwriting skills within the school day.

 This is what they should be doing by now

-At this age, handwriting is all about writing words clearly
+At 5 to 6 year old handwriting is all about writing words clearly

 For children aged 5 to 6 years being at school and learning about handwriting is an exciting time.
 They will have already spent one year at school, having made a lot of new friends and are keen to learn as much as possible.
 This is also the time when you may hear a lot of ‘why’ questions as they wish to understand more about the world around them.

 In class, they are learning how to form alphabet letters, write words and write number 0 to 9.
 Occasionally at this age, there are some letter and number reversals.
 The most common ones are the number 3 and the letter R. As a parent of a child aged 5 to 6 years you should not be too concerned about this.